SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeMorph.class/README.md

 Since I am a tree, what is indexing is dependent on how nodes in the tree are expanded or not.

 Everything too tree like (prior morph or whatever) won't exist.
 From the display point of view, this is a list.

+Note: container and submorphs first is allways the same.